35percent/oldblog/_posts/2021-04-14-southwark-rips-up-aylesbury-area-action-plan.md

 ## A puzzle

-There is also a mystery as to how Southwark will fulfill its new commitment to replacing the 2,249 social rented units.
-While making this commitment in the NSP, Southwark also insisted in the public examination that the AAAP numbers for housing and tenure mix will remain the same.
-The problem with this is that Notting Hill Genesis’s planning permission depends on these numbers and these allow for a loss of social rented units of anything between 237 and 778 social rented units, (as does the legal agreement for the development between Southwark and NHG).
-Southwark acknowledged that if there was a significant change in the numbers, then there would have to be a new planning permission, but that this was not envisaged.
+Campaigners also There is also a mystery about how Southwark's welcome new commitment, to replace the Aylesbury's 2,249 social rented units, will be delivered, while Notting Hill Genesis’s planning permission allow for a loss of up to 778 social rented units.
+Southwark acknowledged in the EIP that if there was a significant change in the housing numbers, then there would have to be a new planning permission, but that this was not envisaged.

 The answer to this might be that Southwark pay NHG for the site and take over the permission themselves, as they [did on the FDS](https://www.35percent.org/2020-07-12-aylesbury-estate-fds-variation/), converting free-market or intermediate units to social rent; this, though, would be a big drain on its housing revenue account (HRA), depriving Southwark of funds to spend on social housing elsewhere in the borough.

 ## The time has come for a rethink....

 The [Aylesbury Area Action Plan](https://www.southwark.gov.uk/planning-and-building-control/planning-policy-and-transport-policy/development-plan/area-action-plans-section/aylesbury-aap) (AAAP) was adopted 10 years ago following lengthy consultation and was supposed to govern the 20-year redevelopment of the estate.

-Area Action Plans are special planning policy documents which are required when an undergoes extensive redevelopment.
+There are good reasons to update the AAAP (not least because it now comes into conflict with more recent planning policy documents) but Area Action Plans are special planning policy documents, for large, extensive redevelopments, such as the Aylesbury.
 They require a high level of consultation and involvement of residents affected and are subject to an independent Examination in Public.

+Any proper consultation must also take into account progress to date, the climate emergency and the impact of the redevelopment on the residents, the majority from black and ethnic minority backgrounds (a point forcefully made by long-term residents. past and present, in the EIP).

+Should it

 Southwark should not be rescinding this important planning policy document half way through the estate's redevelopment without first carrying out a full public consultation and ensuring that the key policies are carried across to the proposed New Southwark Plan.